-Quantum circuits which map stabilizer states to stabilizer states define a large class of nontrivial quantum circuits - stabilizer circuits - which can be simulated in polynomial time on a classical computer [28, 29].
-This is the content of the celebrated Gottesman-Knill theorem [26, 27].
-These quantum circuits can be completely written in terms of controlled-NOT, Hadamard, and phase gates, and single qubit measurements.
+Quantum circuits which map stabilizer states to stabilizer states define a large class of nontrivial quantum circuits stabilizer circuits-which can be simulated in polynomial time on a classical computer [22,23].
+This is the content of the celebrated Gottesman-Knill theorem [20,21].
+These quantum circuits can be completely written in terms of controlled-NOT, Hadamard, and phase gates and single-qubit measurements.
 Importantly, the efficient classical simulability does not imply these circuits are not interesting.
-On the contrary, they have extensive applications in quantum information science, for instance encoding and decoding in quantum error correction [25, 27, 67, 68], dense quantum coding [69], quantum teleportation [70], quantum simulation [71, 72], proof of principle of quantum advantage with nonlocal games [73, 74], as well as in quantum manybody physics [75-79].
+On the contrary, they have extensive applications in quantum information science, for instance, encoding and decoding in quantum teleportation [69], quantum simulation [70,71], and proof of principle of quantum advantage with nonlocal games [72,73], as well as in quantum many-body physics [74-78].